 Royal manuscripts in the British Library date from the collection of Edward IV, a little arbitrarily as earlier books are also held, but Edward’s was the first coherent collection.
 The collection of George III was commenced by his agents scouring sales of books and whole collection and consists of 65,000 volumes.
 This forms a huge part of the British Library today.
-His father George II donated many of his personal collection to the nation.
+His grandfather George II donated many of his personal collection to the nation.

 To mark the importance of these royal collections the British library held an exbition "Royal Manuscripts: The Genius of Illumination" in 2011–2012.
 The current Royal Library, at Windsor Castle, was established by William IV from pre-existing collections, and now is one of Britain’s most important collections.